Aliases for KCNJ2 Gene

 GeneCards Summary for KCNJ2 Gene

-KCNJ2 (Potassium Channel, Inwardly Rectifying Subfamily J, Member 2) is a Protein Coding gene.
-Diseases associated with KCNJ2 include short qt syndrome 3 and atrial fibrillation, familial, 9.
-Among its related pathways are Oxytocin signaling pathway and Circadian entrainment.
+KCNJ2 (Potassium Voltage-Gated Channel Subfamily J Member 2) is a Protein Coding gene.
+Diseases associated with KCNJ2 include andersen syndrome and short qt syndrome 3.
+Among its related pathways are Transmission across Chemical Synapses and Inwardly rectifying K+ channels.
 GO annotations related to this gene include identical protein binding and inward rectifier potassium channel activity.
 An important paralog of this gene is KCNJ3.

 UniProtKB/Swiss-Prot for KCNJ2 Gene